vivekswansi/CoverageRecommendation/README.md

 **Use Case**

- UseCase
- With the advent of 5G and high speed network, one of most important giveaway to customers by any telecom is an assurance of an optimized network
+> With the advent of 5G and high speed network, one of most important giveaway to customers by any telecom is an assurance of an optimized network

-        •	Data-driven insights from various subsystem from OSS help to monitor equipment & network, learn from historical information & anticipate optimization in network coverage           for fallout co-ordinates candidates
+>	Data-driven insights from various subsystem from OSS help to monitor equipment & network, learn from historical information & anticipate optimization in network coverage           for fallout co-ordinates candidates

 **Solution**
     •	ML and Deep Learning algorithms can digest the data from Core N/W, N/W Performance System, N/W Planning and N/W inventory and develop an insight of issues or improvement in        comparison to data reported N/W Monitoring and Customer / Service Operations teams